Hochfrequenz/python_template_repository/README.md

 2. Set the
    default [test runner of your project](https://www.jetbrains.com/help/pycharm/choosing-your-testing-framework.html) to pytest.
-3. In the project explorer, mark the `src` directory as sources root (via right click, [docs](https://www.jetbrains.com/help/pycharm/content-root.html)).
+3. In the project explorer, mark the `src` directory as sources root (via right click, see the [PyCharm docs](https://www.jetbrains.com/help/pycharm/content-root.html)).
-4. Set
-   the [working directory of the unit tests](https://www.jetbrains.com/help/pycharm/creating-run-debug-configuration-for-tests.html) to the project root (instead of the unittest directory).
+4. In the project explorer, mark the [working directory of the unit tests](https://www.jetbrains.com/help/pycharm/creating-run-debug-configuration-for-tests.html) to the project root (instead of the unittest directory).